epurpur/lightCville/README.md

 ## USER STORY:
 •	As a… City of Charlottesville employee
+• I should be able to Login or creat an account ,
 •	I want to… View and modify data about the streetlights in the City of Charlottesville
 •	So that… the city can make better informed decisions about maintenance, future development, etc.